Frazier’s 11th-inning HR lifts slumping Yankees over Rays

 TRAINER’S ROOM

 Rays: RHP Chaz Roe (strained right shoulder) was scratched from a rehab appearance with Triple-A Durham after experiencing soreness.
-The club was waiting to see how he responded to treatment before determining next steps.
+The club was waiting to see how he responded to treatment before determining the next steps.

-Yankees: RHP Luis Severino (Tommy John surgery on Feb.
-27, 2020) consistently reached 97 mph with his fastball during a three-inning, 40-pitch simulated game Monday and will begin a minor league rehab assignment Sunday, Boone said. … Third base coach Phil Nevin (COVID-19) returned to the ballpark Tuesday but isn’t ready to be in the dugout or on the field during games.
+Yankees: 1B Mike Ford was optioned to Triple-A Scranton/Wilkes-Barre after the game. … RHP Luis Severino (Tommy John surgery on Feb.
+27, 2020) consistently reached 97 mph with his fastball during a three-inning, 40-pitch simulated game Monday and will begin a minor league rehab assignment Sunday, Boone said. … Third base coach Phil Nevin (COVID-19) returned to the ballpark but isn’t ready to be in the dugout or on the field during games.

 UP NEXT